quad-ra-phonix/Camel-technical-assessment/README.md

 ## Usage

 ```
-using maven build to compile to jar, then run jar.
+using maven build to compile to jar, then run jar or
-You can import gralde project to IDE.
+You can import maven project to IDE.

 to prepopulate rabbitMQ queue with messages run ./mvnw verify